 There are many interactions leads or customers can have with your company.
-It’s up to you to know exactly where and when business critical events or behaviors are taking place.
+Creating custom activities lets you track when business critical events or behaviors are taking place.

 Whether customers make a purchase or open an email or click on your SMS link, tracking activities gives you better insight into where your customer is on their journey and enables you to personalize their experience going forward.

 The activities mentioned above will be important to every business, and are automatically tracked within your Ortto account.
 But it’s more than likely you will also have a set of specific activities that are important to your business, and you’ll need to track and act on these “out-of-the-box” activities.
 This is where custom activities come in.